-Individual Counselling in Vancouver to treat anxiety, depression, guilt/shame, anger, trauma, and a wide range of emotional problems - Couples Counselling in Vancouver to resolve relational conflict, sexual issues, and problems of emotional distance - Treatment of addictions to address out of control behaviors such as sex, alcohol, and drugs - Sex Therapy to alleviate male performance issues such as erectile dysfunction, premature ejaculation, delayed ejaculation and problems pertaining to sexual desire in relationships.
+Individual Counselling in Vancouver to treat anxiety, depression, guilt/shame, anger, trauma, and a wide range of emotional problems – relationship therapy Vancouver is used to resolve relational conflict, sexual issues, and problems of emotional distance – Treatment of addictions to address out of control behaviors such as sex, alcohol, and drugs – Sex Therapy to alleviate male performance issues such as erectile dysfunction, premature ejaculation, delayed ejaculation and problems pertaining to sexual desire in relationships.

 Within the context of a warm, compassionate, therapeutic relationship, I assist adults with a variety of emotional difficulties such as:

 - Childhood abuse (physical, emotional and sexual)

 - Sexual Problems including low sexual desire, sexual addictions, performance problems

 Individual therapy counselling in Vancouver assists individuals to resolve emotional difficulties such as depression, anxiety, addictions, grief, trauma, low self-esteem, procrastination, interpersonal problems, stress reactions, and problems in living.
 Individuals come to counselling because they feel conflicted internally and are unhappy.
 Often they attribute their unhappiness to external factors, not realizing that the source of their unhappiness lies in intrusive feelings of fear, shame, and emotional pain (see the article, Intrusive Feelings).

 The goal of individual counselling is to help people regulate rather than avoid the intrusive feelings that underlie their problems in order to become a happier, healthier self.
 As a healthier self, one is less troubled by distressing feelings, less conflicted internally, and freer to pursue one’s goals and to tolerate love.